natacha-beck/cbrain-wiki/Tool-integration-with-Boutiques-or-Scientific-tool-integration-in-CBRAIN.md

 If you have a script that can be executed by the command line, any tool can be integrated into CBRAIN using Boutiques.
-The script will take one or more inputs and produce output(s).=
+The script will take one or more inputs and produce output(s).

 ## Background